DamsyDeSilva/Microphone-Audio-Analyzer-Unity/README.md

 # Microphone-Audio-Analyzer-Unity
-Real-time microphone input audio measurements in Unity Android Application
+Real-time microphone input audio measurements in Unity\
-Measure Frequency and Loudness
+Android Application for Measure Frequency and Loudness\